My story of writing fiction

 I am now seeking representation for Gariahat Junction; and have also started working on my second book of fiction, an epistolary novel set in the 1980s.

-I also did a reading from my manuscript at the American Book Centre (ABC), Amsterdam, in December 2014 – at their monthly ‘Meet My Book’ event, hosted by Claudio Tapia, a recent initiative to support the English writing community here.
+I have also done two readings from my manuscript: at the American Book Centre (ABC), Amsterdam, in December 2014, at their monthly ‘Meet My Book’ event, an initiative to support the English writing community there; and at the ‘UKNA – Urban Asia presentation series’ at IIAS, Leiden, in October 2016.